debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 #### Usage

 * **Installing `lnd` automatically installs `lnd-unlocker`, which creates a wallet right after installation and stores the seed in `/var/lib/lnd-system-mainnet/.seed.txt`**
-* The above behaviour can be overwritten by `--no-install-recommends`, but **do not do it unless you prefer false sense of security.
+* The above behavior can be overwritten by `--no-install-recommends`, but **do not do it unless you prefer false sense of security.
 Without unlocker `lnd` will stay down after crash.
 If long enough others may steal your sats!**
 * Check `thunderhub` and `ridetheln` packages for a nice graphical interface.
 * Check `lndconnect` package to connect to LND with Zap.
 * You can use `sudo` to run `lncli` or add yourself to group `lnd-system-mainnet`.